pury-fi/PuryFi-WASM-Halftone/README.md

-# PuryFi-WASM-Halftone
+# PuryFi's WASM Halftone

-Rust source code for PuryFi's halftone pixelation feature.
+PuryFi's halftone feature as a WASM module.

-## Prerequisites
+## Building Prerequisites

 Before building, ensure you have the following tools installed: